 A design agreement with Loris and Associates was presented and approved by City Council on November 27, 2018.
-Final design will begin in December 2018.
+Final design has begun and completion is anticipated by the end of 2019.
 Design will include survey, underground utility engineering, geotechnical and right of way acquisition.
-Design completion is anticipated by the end of 2019.
+10% design plans will be presented to OSTAC on January 24th.

 The project will create safe bike and pedestrian access along Industrial Lane.
 It will also improve access to the US 36 Bikeway for Broomfield residents.
 A survey of the Industrial Lane corridor has been completed.